code-disaster/steamworks4j/README.md

 #### Java

-The Java code is compiled with JDK 1.6.
+The Java code is compatible to Java 6.

 #### Mac OS